section-engineering-education/engineering-education/content/articles/implementing-aes-encryption-and-decryption-in-java/index.md

 published: true
 url: /implementing-AES-encryption-and-decryption-in-java/
 title: Implementing AES Encryption And Decryption In Java
-description: This tutorial will take the reader through the process of encryption and decryption of data using the Advanced Encryption Standard method, and implementing the algorithm in Java.
+description: This tutorial will take the reader through the process of encrypting and decrypting data using the Advanced Encryption Standard method.
+We will also implement the algorithm in Java.
 author: geoffrey-omukuba
-date: 2022-01-21T00:00:00-13:30
+date: 2022-02-25T00:00:00-03:20
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: